Skoolie Life: Our Most Unflattering Moments

 What I accomplished, however, was something altogether unintended.
 I “Miked it.”

 I over-stuffed the stove, creating too much smoke and a small chimney fire.
 Luckily, Tawny and I were both half-awake and realized things didn’t smell right.
 I jumped out of bed just as things went from bad to worse.
-The bus started filling with smoke, the smoke alarm was blazing and Apollo (our Great Dane) starting losing his anxiety-riddled mind.
+The bus started filling with smoke, the smoke alarm was blazing and Apollo (our Great Dane) started losing his anxiety-riddled mind.

 We opened all the doors and hatches and gladly welcomed the freezing cold air onto the bus, as it was much better than dying from smoke inhalation.
-Since then we’ve made sure to take extra safety precautions, like installing the AFG Fireball automatic fire extinguisher in a few places through the bus.
+Since then we’ve made sure to take extra safety precautions, like installing the AFG Fireball automatic fire extinguisher in a few places throughout the bus.
 Lesson learned.

 6. FROZEN PIPES